Joysticks

 If the joystick is not in the neutral range, we set the X velocity accordingly.

 First we check if the joystick that has moved is joystick 0.
-It's kind of pointless, since the only initialized joystick is joystick 0, but its a good habit to check no matter what.
+It's kind of pointless in this program since the only initialized joystick is joystick 0, but in real games you'll need to check multiple joysticks.

 Then we check which axis it has moved on.
 On most modern joysticks, the X axis is 0, and the Y axis is 1.